 Micro-cottage and small enterprises or those with less than 100 employees shall also be exempt from the payment of apprenticeship fee.
-(A, Art.
-71)
+(Art.71-a)

-ARTICLE 51.
-Exemption from Probationary Employment; System of Equivalency - Certified apprenticeship graduates shall be exempted from probationary employment.
+ARTICLE 51. - Exemption from Probationary Employment; System of Equivalency - Certified apprenticeship graduates shall be exempted from probationary employment.
 They shall be employed as regular workers if chosen to be retained by the Enterprise.

 Apprenticeship graduates shall, likewise be awarded equivalent unit credits in the formal system of education and that can be used in pursuing tertiary degree courses, subject to the integrated policies and guidelines on equivalency and adult education acceleration program of TESDA, Commission on Higher Education (CHED) and DECS.
-(A, Art.
-72).
+(Art.72-a)